cyral-quickstart/quickstart-datarepo-masking/masking-examples/consistent-format-preserve/README.md

         severity: low
 ```

-For SQL Server, Oracle, and MySQL:
+For SQL Server and MySQL:
 ```yaml
 data:
   - EMAIL